 The thing is, confidence is a mental thing.
 If you spend your energy telling yourself you’re not good enough for her, you’ll be right.
 On the other hand, you are worth being around — so how about you demonstrate that instead?

 One cautionary note I’ll add here is to work on this over time.
+In time, you might find genuine confidence within yourself to ask if she likes you.
 See how people respond and adjust accordingly.
 Too much confidence is just arrogance and that’s not an attractive trait.

 Continuing on from the previous point, make sure you’re dressed well.
 With that said, don’t fall into the common trap of just dressing for her.

 Instead, dress however you feel most comfortable and confident.
+Looking and feeling good goes a long way in avoiding being awkward around women.
 For me, that’s often a nice suit, my favorite pocket square and cuff-links.
 I know I look good in it and that confidence is something I can’t help but project.

 What that looks like for you is entirely your call.
 Maybe you feel the most confident in well-fitting jeans and a T-shirt.
 If that’s the case, go for it and choose your date location accordingly.